Shares Terms & Conditions

 25 Governing law

-26.1 You acknowledge that by opening an account with us and placing trades you will be providing us with personal information within the meaning of the Data Protection Act 1998.
-You consent to us processing all such information for the purposes of performing the contract and administering the relationship between us.
-You consent to our disclosing such information: where we are required to by law; to the FCA and other regulatory authorities upon their reasonable request; to our Trading Partners; to such third parties as we deem reasonably necessary in order to prevent crime; to such third parties as we see fit to assist us in enforcing our legal or contractual rights against you including but not limited to debt collection agencies and legal advisors; and to such third parties who may be enquiring as to any bad debt or liability or their legal advisors.
+26.1.
+You acknowledge that by opening an account with us and placing Transactions you will be providing us with personal information within the meaning of the General Data Protection Regulation (GDPR).
+There may be one or more lawful basis for us to process all such information and to administer the relationship between us.
+You accept the lawful bases to our disclosing such information where we are required to by law; to Associated Companies; to the FCA and other regulatory authorities upon their reasonable request; to our Trading Partners; to such third parties as we deem reasonably necessary in order to prevent crime; to such third parties as we see fit to assist us in enforcing our legal or contractual rights against you including but not limited to debt collection agencies and legal advisors; and to such third parties who may be enquiring as to any bad debt or liability or their legal advisors.
 You acknowledge that any of the persons listed in the previous sentence may be within or outside the EEA.

 'Agreement' means this agreement and all schedules